Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/Subgraph.md

 You can customize System Subgraph properties in the same way you customise Visual Effect Graph properties.
 You can also use Operators to create custom expressions in that extend the behavior of the systems contained in the subgraph.

 You can send Events to the Workflow inputs of the System Subgraph Node using Event or Spawn Context.

+**Note**: When you use a System Subgraph, Unity creates a deep copy in the parent.
+This means the System Subgraph isn't a reference at runtime, and Unity generates a new set of shaders and runtime data.
+Extensive use of System Subgraphs can impact performance, including longer import times in the Editor and increased memory consumption at runtime.
+Use System Subgraphs sparingly to minimize these impacts.

 ## Block Subgraphs